scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Training any machine learning pipeline requires data, an untrained model or estimator and "hyperparameters", parameters chosen before training begins that help with cohesion between the model and data.
 The user needs to specify values for these hyperparameters in order to use the model.
-A good example is with adapting the ridge regression or LASSO to the amount of noise in the data with the regularization parameter :cite:`marquardt1975` :cite:`tibshirani1996`.
+A good example is adapting the ridge regression or LASSO to the amount of noise in the data with the regularization parameter :cite:`marquardt1975` :cite:`tibshirani1996`.
 Hyperparameter choice verification can not be